Skip to main content

 Owner-Operated Chauffeur vs Fleet Company — 7 Real Differences

-I run TiLimousine as the owner and the driver.
-I've also worked alongside fleet dispatch operations in this market.
-What follows are seven operational differences I see on every trip — not positioning language from a marketing deck.
+TiLimousine is owner-operated: Thierry El Khoury takes every call, confirms each reservation, and assigns a chauffeur he has personally vetted and trained.
+He has also worked alongside fleet dispatch operations in this market.
+What follows are seven operational differences seen on every trip — not positioning language from a marketing deck.

 Boston has dozens of car services.
 Most operate on a dispatch model: you call a number, a dispatcher takes your booking, and a driver you've never spoken to shows up in a vehicle you didn't select.
 Owner-operated chauffeur service works differently.
-The person who answers your call is the person behind the wheel.
+Thierry El Khoury drives most TiLimousine trips personally.
+When bookings overlap, a personally vetted professional chauffeur — trained and held to Thierry's standard — covers the overflow.
+Every booking, change, and day-of coordination goes through Thierry directly.

 This article covers seven concrete, operational differences that matter when you're booking airport transfers, corporate travel, or anything time-sensitive in Boston.